IBM-Cloud/docs/services/mobileaccess/facebook-auth-cordova.md

 * Configuring Facebook Application for Android Platform
 * Configuring {{site.data.keyword.amashort}} for Facebook authentication
-* Configuring {{site.data.keyword.amashort}} Client SDK for Android
+* Configuring {{site.data.keyword.amashort}} client SDK for Android

-The only difference when you are configuring Cordova applications is that you must initialize the {{site.data.keyword.amashort}} Client SDK in your JavaScript code instead of in the Java code.
+The only difference when you are configuring Cordova applications is that you must initialize the {{site.data.keyword.amashort}} client SDK in your JavaScript code instead of in the Java code.
 The `FacebookAuthenticationManager` API must still be registered in your native code.

 ## Configuring the iOS platform
 {: #facebook-auth-cordova-ios}